-RFFI Partners With Film Producers To Launch Regional Carbon Drawdown Projects
+RFFI Featured With Other Climate Action Pioneers In Film Featuring Carbon Drawdown Projects

 The pioneering climate action of the Redwood Forest Foundation (RFFI) is featured in the Leonardo DiCaprio HBO Documentary ICE ON FIRE, airing on June 11, 2019 on HBO.
 The film premiered to a standing ovation at the Cannes Film Festival on May 22, 2019.
 RFFI’s work is showcased along with other climate champions who are working strategically to draw down carbon and reduce global temperatures in the face of the growing threat so dramatically captured in this compelling film.